-Are you looking to revitalize the drills you’re using in your training periodization for the 2020 season?
-Planning this out can help the development of your team or club.
-Coaches like to keep their drills fresh, exciting, and, most importantly, educational.
-Depending on the age of the team, your drills varying from technical practices to functional and phase of play drills.
+Are you revitalizing your soccer drills for the 2020 season?
+Every team or club knows the importance of breathing new life into their development programs.
+These exercises should be fresh, exciting, and, most importantly, educational.
+Depending on the age of the team, your drills should vary from technical practices to functional and phase of play drills.

-Regardless of whether it’s a technical, functional or phase of play drills, it’s vital to create competition among the players.
-This is the most realistic way to relate the drills to a game.
+Finally, regardless of the soccer drill, I’m always looking to create healthy competition among the players.
+I find this to be the most realistic way to relate the exercises to a game.
 Soccer is about competing, and this is an excellent way to promote development within your squad.